It’s time to stop calling infertility a women’s health issue

 Infertility is often seen as a woman’s problem

 The “I” above is something we must pay attention to.
-While I am part of a couple of two humans, I was the one diagnosed.
+Even though I am part of a couple of two humans, I was the one diagnosed.
 The way this diagnosis is delivered kicks into gear a cycle of self-blame and leads to an imbalance in how we think about these issues, how we treat them, and the time it takes for treatment.

 Infertility diagnoses are almost always delivered to the female partner.